Lemon House Theatre are showing the importance of having queer, female voices on stage

 Different Sand will be the first all-female, Algerian piece of work on a London stage, and is about British-Algerian sisters Linda and Amira, exploring family and being split between cultures.
 In Willow, Gabi takes to the stage to talk about her break-up with girlfriend Lottie, but quickly learns how hard it is to tell your own story, with this play being staged by an all-female, queer team.

 Two members of this team are actors Jennifer Dixon and Sophia O’Donohue, who are playing ex-girlfriends Gabi and Lottie.
-They sat down with Jennifer Cerys to chat about putting this play together, and the importance of having queer, female voices on stage.
+They sat down with Jennifer Cerys to chat about putting the play Willow together, and the importance of having queer, female voices on stage.

 How would you describe the play in three words?